SenZHANG-GitHub/ekf-imu-depth/README.md

 find kitti_data/ -name '*.png' | parallel 'convert -quality 92 -sampling-factor 2x2,1x1,1x1 {.}.png {.}.jpg && rm {}'
 ```

-4. Since I only did preprocessing once at the beginning of this project, please remind me by raising a new issue if I miss anything here
+5. Since I only did preprocessing for once at the beginning of this project, please remind me by raising a new issue if I miss anything here

 ## Training